with these:

 + a single recommendation to visit a temple poetically named "field of flowers", by sombut (whose own name means something along the lines of 'quiet mind')

-+ enough baht to go spending on transport to-ing and fro-ing
++ enough baht to go spending on transport to-ing and fro-ingplus sunblock, the crazed certainty wrought by the former was enough for me to brave these:

 + a local friend who could show me the inner works, of belief, of thai culture, of a monument's past